 G’day Travelers!
 As you would know in the last 12 months I’ve done a fair bit of travelling.
 Up until about 6 months ago, I was using a traditional backpacker style backpack as my checked luggage.
 While on my previous backpacking style trips it had been perfect.
 But lugging it around in addition to my camera bag on the short sharp trips I’d been doing this year had become quite tedious.

 So 6 months ago I went looking for an alternative check luggage solution.
-Something that would be versatile, but also had wheels to make countless airport check ins and transfers much, much easier.
-My search lead me to pick up a High Sierra Composite Wheeled Duffle for my main luggage.
+Something that would be versatile, but also had wheels to make countless airport check-ins and transfers much, much easier.
+My search led me to pick up a High Sierra Composite Wheeled Duffle for my main luggage.

 What I like about the High Sierra Composite Wheeled Duffle

 The first thing I really liked about the bag was that it was relatively lightweight.
 Compared to the backpack I had been using previously, I’d saved myself 3kg’s in baggage allowance just simply by switching over the to the High Sierra bag.
 A big difference when I’ve got a hefty tripod to carry around with me.

 Secondly and probably the main reason for switching was the portability.
 I know most luggage these days do have handles and wheels but being able to switch the bag from rolling luggage over to a backpack with just two zippers has been extremely handy.
 I won’t have to revert back to my old backpack if I travel somewhere that dragging a wheelie bag around just simply isn’t practical.

 Thirdly the large pockets make for easy accessibility.
 That’s something I’d not had for a long time using a backpack.
 It has made living out of the bag (which I’ve done a fair bit of) very easy.